R&H Logo

 What About Maintenance for Higher Earners?

 If both spouses’ combined adjusted gross annual incomes exceed $240,000, the above formulas do not apply.
-Instead, the court must instead consider the following factors:
+Instead, the court must consider the following factors:

 • the financial resources of both spouses